zu-greta/socs_sisters/README.md

 # SOC-cessful Schedule 📅
-A user-friendly scheduling platform that allows members from McGill School of Computer Science to **Create, Share, and Book** appointments with ease.
-Built using **XAMPP** as the web stack.
+**Create, Share, Book — Scheduling Made Easy**

----
+A user-friendly platform that simplifies appointment scheduling for users.
+Built using the **XAMPP** web stack, it provides tools to **create meetings, book slots, and manage preferences** seamlessly.

 ## Table of Contents
 - [Project Overview](#project-overview)